 Simply bringing awareness to these stressors and improving them or recognizing that they are out of our control can reduce mental clutter and relieve us of their burden.

-Another excellent tool for identifying unnecessary stressors is prioritizing our to-do list using the quadrant method.
-This allows us to focus on the most important tasks and find items on our to-do list that are unnecessary or can wait until later.
+Another excellent tool for identifying unnecessary stressors is prioritizing your to-do list using the quadrant method.
+This allows you to focus on the most important tasks and find items on your to-do list that are unnecessary or can wait until later.
 This method is the single most valuable tool I use to decrease stress in my life because it offers a roadmap for how to best spend my time.
 You can find a detailed guide and fill-in-the-blank worksheet with examples in the free printable workbook.
 Type in your information below to get yours now:

 “You are the average of the five people you spend the most time with.” – Jim Rohn